Photo by Levi McKay

 Angie Thurston

-My most consistent personal practice is taking 20 minutes every day to go inward and spend time with spirit.
+My most consistent personal practice is taking 20 minutes every day to go inward and spend time with God.
 I’m also an avid student of the Urantia Book and an active participant in the community of Urantia Book readers.
 I have loved volunteering at Recovery Café DC since spring of 2019.

 I live in Falls Church, VA with my husband Vipin Thekk and our son Orion.